 Basic Requirements: In order to be on our recommended list, an infant seat must have all of the following:

 Extras: We’ve also provided extra info for each seat, including price, specific features we love and specific features we don’t love.

-The basics: This seat has superior safety technology on its base and a very easy to use carrier.
+The Clek Liing features superior safety technology on its base (rigid LATCH and a load leg) and comes with a very easy to use carrier.
+It’s fairly narrow, lightweight and installs easily.
 It’s a top pick for us in both safety and user-friendliness.

 Superior performance in crash tests: Crash test results show the Liing is the safest seat in the US (when installed with rigid LATCH and load leg).